noahheck/E_PDOStatement/README.md

 That's all there is to it.

-The classname has been updated to allow strict conformance to PSR-0 autoloading (e.g. removed the _ from the class/filename).

 Ideally, your project would have a PDO abstraction/wrapper class allowing you to implement this modification in only one place.
 If you don't have this luxury, success was shown with extending the \PDO class to set the ATTR_STATEMENT_CLASS attribute in the constructor of the PDO.

 ##Get in Touch
 There are a lot of forum posts related to or requesting this type of functionality, so hopefully someone somewhere will find it helpful.
 If it helps you, comments are of course appreciated.